KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 Python is a very popular and approachable programming language.
 PyQt lets you use Qt through Python.
 Qt (pronounced "cute") is a C++ library for creating cross-platform graphical user interfaces.

-I recommend reading the first 200 pages or so of [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280) to learn Python.
-I also read [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications).
+I recommend reading the first 200 pages or so of [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280) to learn Python and [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications) if you want to read a book about PyQt too.

-You should also refer to the official documentation.
-The Python docs are pretty good but the PyQt docs are somewhat incomplete compared to the Qt documentation.
-You may find that you need to read the Qt docs to get the full picture.
+You should also refer to the official documentation of Python, PyQt, and Qt.
 Since Qt is a C++ library and not Python, it may take some time to understand how to read its documentation, even once you have a solid grasp of Python.
+I will explain some of the differences to keep in mind when reading the Qt docs with examples later.

 You should also read the [official documentation about writing Anki add-ons](https://addon-docs.ankiweb.net/) which has the most up-to-date information on this topic.

-# Case study: the Anki magnifying glass mouse cursor
+# The Anki magnifying glass mouse cursor

 Let's take a look at the source code of the [Anki magnifying glass mouse cursor](https://ankiweb.net/shared/info/842653376).
 If you install this add-on in the usual way, you can navigate to the source code through Anki.
 From the Add-ons widget just select the add-on and click the View Files button.
 Here is the `__init__.py` file: